A resisting arrest charge can severely impact your life. A resisting arrest penalty could include a fine, jail time, or even both.

 There are three classifications when it comes to breaking the law.
 Infractions are the mildest; these are usually small acts like traffic violations and typically solved by giving out a ticket.
 Misdemeanors are next and can involve jail time, while felonies are the most serious offenses.

-Resisting arrest in Maryland is classified a misdemeanor.
+Resisting arrest in Maryland is classified as a misdemeanor.

 Resisting Arrest Maryland Consequences